 A new DLS student who has been awarded at least two advanced degrees (i.e., Ph.D., M.A., M.S., J.D., etc.) will be awarded Advanced Standing toward the coursework required for the DLS.
-A maximum of nine credits of Advanced Standing may be awarded.
-Advanced Standing credits will be posted to the student's DLS transcript upon completion of the first two Foundational courses, and certification by the DLS administration of the student's fitness to advance in the Program.
-Please note that up to nine credits can be applied either toward Advanced Standing or for Transfer, but not both.
+A maximum of six credits of Advanced Standing may be awarded.
+Advanced Standing credits will be posted to the student's DLS transcript upon completion of the first two Foundational courses.
+Please note that up to six credits can be applied either toward Advanced Standing or for Transfer, but not both.